TosbackCgusBridge-Bot/CGUs-versions/Meebo/Privacy Policy.md

 *   We may need to share your log-in information with the third-party IM services and networks where you have an account that you have chosen to access through Meebo in order to permit you to log onto and use that service;
 *   With trusted third-party service providers who help us in the operation of Meebo and who have agreed to maintain the confidentiality of the data;
-*   To the third-party applications available through Meebo, as described under âMeebo Platform;â
+*   To the third-party applications available through Meebo, as described under “Meebo Platform;”
 *   When we have your consent;
 *   In cases of abusive behavior or suspected violations of the terms of use of Meebo or of any third-party service accessed through or in association with Meebo, we may share personal information, including IP address, with that third party in order to investigate the violation and to take appropriate action;
 *   Where we have a good faith belief that it is required in order to respond to subpoenas, court orders, or other legal process, to prevent fraud or imminent harm, or to establish or exercise our legal rights or defend against legal claims.
 *   In the event that Meebo is acquired by or merged with another company or transfers substantially all of its assets to another company, Meebo will transfer all of its user information and data, including information about you, to that other company.

-Meebo may share your public information or any anonymous information for any of the purposes described under âUsage of information.â
+Meebo may share your public information or any anonymous information for any of the purposes described under “Usage of information.”

 **Emails and other notifications**

 Meebo will send you emails about your check-in and profile activity, such as when someone follows you or when you lose VIP status.
-You can adjust these account settings by logging into your Meebo account and clicking on âSettings.â
+You can adjust these account settings by logging into your Meebo account and clicking on “Settings.”

 Meebo reserves the right to send you communications relating to your account and the Meebo services.
 You can elect not to receive certain marketing messages from Meebo by email, but you cannot elect not to receive administrative messages relating to your account or legal matters.
 You consent to receiving all legally-required notifications from Meebo through display on Meebo, through the email associated with your Meebo account or the email associated with any of your third-party IM services or social networks through which you connect to Meebo (such as Facebook).